biopragmatics/oquat/docs/unknowns/source/pride.md

 </details>

-## `PSI` (1)
+## `PSI`

+There are 1 usages of `PSI` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PSI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PSI).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | PSI:MS  |        1 | [MS:1000073](http://purl.obolibrary.org/obo/MS_1000073) |

-## `SBN` (1)
+## `SBN`

+There are 1 usages of `SBN` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SBN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SBN).

 | curie          |   usages | nodes                                                       |
 |----------------|----------|-------------------------------------------------------------|
 | SBN:0849380804 |        1 | [CHMO:0001433](http://purl.obolibrary.org/obo/CHMO_0001433) |

-## `USPat` (1)
+## `USPat`

+There are 1 usages of `USPat` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USPat)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USPat).

 | curie         |   usages | nodes                                                       |
 |---------------|----------|-------------------------------------------------------------|
 | USPat:5316955 |        1 | [CHMO:0000481](http://purl.obolibrary.org/obo/CHMO_0000481) |

-## `USPatent` (5)
+## `USPatent`

+There are 5 usages of `USPatent` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USPatent)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USPatent).

 | curie            |   usages | nodes                                                       |
 |------------------|----------|-------------------------------------------------------------|